Brian-E-Nguyen/The-Web-Developer-Bootcamp/25-Server-Side-Frameworks/README.md

 Express is a web development framework.
 We are using it because:
 - It's the most popular Node framework
 - It's a lightweight framework, where we do most of the work.
 We have the freedom of how to do things

+## 2. Package.json

+The `package.json` file contains all of the metadata about a framework.
+It contains dependencies, contributors, versions, etc.

+The `--save` takes the package name and version and automatically saves it into the `package.json` file if we have one

+Using `npm init` creates a new `package.json` file